 This dish is leftover friendly so you can keep any leftovers in either the fridge or freezer.
-If you’re just storing it in the fridge then it will last a couple of a days.
-When you go to reheat the dish, I recommend using the microwave or a hot oven.
+If you’re just storing it in the refrigerator, then it will last a couple of days.
+Alternatively, it will last for roughly six months in the freezer.

 Slow Cooker Hawaiian Chicken Recipe

 - 1 onion, cut into chunks

 - 1 red bell pepper, cut into chunks

 - 1 tsp garlic, crushed

 - 500 g (1.1 lb) can pineapple chunks (not drained)